smunir2001/ReactJS-Mastery/Zero to Mastery/Section2_ReactBasics.md

 A class component do the same thing as functional components, just in a different way.

 __Local state__ or __state__ is just some information that only the specific component is aware of and can manipulate.

+React will only rerender a component when the object/state changes!
+* Completely new object in memory... changing values of the same object does not affect rendering.
+### setState()
+Provide an object that you want to shallow-merge with your state object.
+* Whatever values you passes me in this object, I'll update the state object with the same and newer values in the current object.